Aman-Malhotra/Volume_Flutter/README.md

 **set volume for the selected stream as a parameter to controlVolume**

-// the vol will be set to the intger value sent as parameter.
-Max value of i is less than Volume.getMaxVol
+// the vol will be set to the integer value sent as parameter.
+Max value of `i` is less than Volume.getMaxVol

 ```Volume.setVol(int i); ```